General Fitness

 Phase 2 · Deload

-One week of reduced load and volume to shed accumulated fatigue before the heavier Operator block, with conditioning dialed back to easy aerobic work.
+One week of reduced load and volume to shed accumulated fatigue before the heavier Tactical Heavy block, with conditioning dialed back to easy aerobic work.

 3. 82